xdg_wm_base

 array of 32-bit capabilities

-Compositor capabilities
+compositor capabilities

 This event advertises the capabilities supported by the compositor.
 If a capability isn't supported, clients should hide or disable the UI elements that expose this functionality.
 For instance, if the compositor doesn't advertise support for minimized toplevels, a button triggering the set_minimized request should not be displayed.